 Şakir Eczacıbaşı, a prominent businessman and photographer, is a member of the Eczacıbaşı family.
 In his business career, he was general manager of Eczacıbaşı Pharmaceuticals, chairman of the Executive Committee of the Eczacıbaşı Group, and chairman of Eczacıbaşı Holdings.
 His photography exhibit, Selected Moments, marks the 10th anniversary of his passing.
 Some photographs were projected on gallery walls, in a continually changing multi-media slideshow.

 The exhibition “reflects streets Eczacıbaşı described as places where we’re in our natural state”.
-Photos illustrate the “multi-layered structure of Anatolian geography”, which has “hosted many civilizations for thousands of years”.
+Photos illustrate the “multi-layered structure of Anatolian geography”, which has “hosted many civilizations over thousands of years”.
 Eczacıbaşı’s photographs “feature the artist’s human-centered works and search for universal communication”.

 Born in Izmir in 1929, Eczacıbaşı studied at the University of London School of Pharmacy.
 He was also a journalist and published two magazines, the famous Art Leaf (Sanat Yaprağı) and Novelties in Medicine (Tıpta Yenilikler).
 Eczacıbaşı organized photography exhibitions in Turkey and several western countries.
 His books include Anlar/Moments (1983), Colors of Turkey (1997), and Doors and Windows (2001).